mhxlearn/mcyintro/_pages/about.md

 # 📝 Publications

-- A note on Hausdorff measures of self-similar sets in $R^d$. (joint with Yu-Feng Wu) &nbsp  [Annales Fennici Mathematici](https://afm.journal.fi/article/view/110908) 46 (2021), no.2, 957–963.
+- A note on Hausdorff measures of self-similar sets in $R^d$. (joint with Yu-Feng Wu) &nbsp;  [Annales Fennici Mathematici](https://afm.journal.fi/article/view/110908) 46 (2021), no.2, 957–963.

-- Dimensions of projected sets and measures on typical self-affine sets. (joint with De-Jun Feng and Chiu-Hong Lo) &nbsp  [Advances in Mathematics]() 431(2023), Paper No. 109237, 62 pp.
+- Dimensions of projected sets and measures on typical self-affine sets. (joint with De-Jun Feng and Chiu-Hong Lo) &nbsp;  [Advances in Mathematics]() 431(2023), Paper No. 109237, 62 pp.

 - One-sided multifractal analysis of Gibbs measures on the line. (joint with De-Jun Feng)In preparation.